clean-cloogle/cloogle.org/README.md

 ### Todo in order of importance

-- Also match item when the search string is an exact substring
 - Search on type definitions
 - Search for function signatures
 - Also grab possible comments above the function signature